Key Takeaways:

 Table of Content:

-What Is the Critical Section Problem in OS?
+What Is Critical Section in OS?

 When multiple processes (e.g., P1 and P2) try to access a common resource at the same time to access or update (e.g., variable value = 2), the end result of that common resource depends on the last process to modify it.
 This is known as a race condition; to demonstrate, consider the following concurrent processes: P1 and P2, accessing a shared variable value = 2:

-• P1: value + 2 → value = 4
+- P1: value + 2 → value = 4

-• P2: value – 2 → value = 0
+- P2: value – 2 → value = 0

-The Critical Section Problem attempts to identify a solution for this problem.
+The Critical Section Problem in operating system attempts to identify a solution for this problem.
 In it, a program may only allow one process to access its critical section (the shared resource section of code) at any given time.
 By enforcing this rule, an operating system can guarantee that race conditions do not occur, therefore ensuring consistency of data.

-Characteristics of Critical Section
+Characteristics of Critical Section Problem in OS

-The Critical Section Problem occurs when more than one process accesses shared resources at the same time, resulting in race conditions and inconsistent values.
+Process synchronization in OS occurs when more than one process accesses shared resources at the same time, resulting in race conditions and inconsistent values.
 When one process is in its critical section, all other processes must be excluded from accessing their critical sections.
-The methods in which operating systems solve this are through synchronization techniques so that processes have exclusive access to the critical section, require fairness, and abide by the principles of progress.

-1. Mutual Exclusion – Only one process can access its critical section at a time.
+- Mutual Exclusion – Only one process can access its critical section at a time.
 This prevents data corruption in shared resources by providing accurate access.

-3. Bounded Waiting – A process should not be forced to wait indefinitely.
+- Bounded Waiting – A process should not be forced to wait indefinitely.
 There should be a statement in the record of how many processes could enter their critical section before the waiting process gets information that it can access its critical section.

 These three conditions form the foundation of concurrency control in operating systems.